 “Suddenly the forest spewed out its cohorts; and columns of men stormed out of their hiding-places in the woods.
 Near the forest was a hill and a valley and land too rough to be tilled.
 The English, as was their custom, advanced in mass formation and seized this position on which to fight.”

 Carmen describes the Norman view of the English entering the battlefield.
 The Normans attacked from the south, so the English entered the battlefield from the north.
 The English camp was on Great Sanders ridge, outlined in brown on Figure 4, as we explain in our book.
-It was covered in ‘Herste’ manor and Old English ‘herste’ means ‘wooded hill’.
-The Normans would therefore see the English emerge from woodland, as Carmen says.
+The Chronicle of Battle Abbey says that the battlefield was at Herste, as a proper noun, so we assume meant ‘Herste’ manor.
+The Old English noun ‘herste’ meant a ‘wooded hill’.
+Manors with Old English names were occupied in Anglo-Saxon times, so we believe that most manors with names containing ‘herste’ were in woodland clearings.
+The Normans would therefore see the English emerge from woodland to occupy the battlefield, exactly as Carmen says.

 “The English fell back upon a rising ground, and the Normans followed them across the valley, attacking them on foot and horseback.”

-This statement is inconsistent will any battlefield candidate bar Hurst Lane.
+This statement would be implausible at any battlefield candidate bar Hurst Lane.
 A hill that could accommodate a battle with at least twelve thousand men is a substantial feature.
 The rising ground beyond a valley on the flight route would be far away: 500m away at Battle Abbey, 1000m at Telham Hill, 1500m at Caldbec Hill, or 1500m at Blackhorse Hill.
 It is implausible that the Norman cavalry would have allowed the English to fall back over 500m of open downslope to occupy the rising ground beyond.
 Instead, they would have looped around to catch the English in the valley bottom where the enemy would have been most disadvantaged.

 There is no inconsistency at Hurst Lane.
 The north rim of the Hurst Lane iron ore pit is 15m below the summit of the Great Sanders ridge.
 Wace was trying to say that the English fell back to the higher ground on the northern side of the Hurst Lane pit and the Norman followed them across.
 It is true that Wace uses the Norman French word ‘val’, which usually means a fluvial valley whereas the Hurst Lane pit is non-fluvial, but he did not visit the site, he was writing 120 years after the event, and he had no reason to know that the theatre of war was a mining district.
 One of his sources was first hand reports made to his father.
 Wace Jnr probably reported something told to his father without realising that it might be ambiguous.